arpo/morfeum_2/memory-bank/progress.md

 - [x] Auto-migration from localStorage to backend
 - [x] Save buttons persist to backend files
 - [x] Pinned entities auto-load on startup
+- [x] Auto-save on all state mutations
+- [x] Cascading delete for nodes and children
+- [x] Entity session cleanup on delete

 ### Technical Improvements
 - [x] Memory bank consolidation (69% reduction)